 The return route retraces the approach, although special caution should be exercised over the descent from the summit and saddle.
 In many spots, the footing can be a bit unstable, and a wrong step could send you careening downhill into unfriendly cacti and jagged rocks.
 The jaunt back down-canyon can be a lot of fun, provided you still have some energy left after the climb.
 Just beyond First Grove, an alternate trail branches off of the main trail providing a meandering return loop for those so inclined.

 After First Grove in Palm Canyon, there isn't any trail to speak of.
 The route from this point includes a faint path along the creek, passages over boulders, waterfalls, and through overgrown vegetation, a steep ascent up a sometimes-unstable slope, two rugged climbs up a pair of steep ridges, and some mild bouldering to reach the summit.
-Let it be noted (and not for the last time) that this is a challenging hike for experienced hikers.
-Beginners or casual hikers would be wise to avoid this route unless adequately prepared.

 The trailhead leaves from the west end of Palm Canyon Campground, which is a great option for car camping.
 Hikers may backpack into the canyon beyond the first grove.
 Please make every effort to camp away from the water and to avoid placing your tent on any vegetation.
 Pack out what you pack in.